mgp123/mgp123.github.io/_posts/2021-12-20-lossy-compression.md

   <figcaption style="font-size:0.8em;"> RGB representation of an image.
 Each element in the grid is a pixel </figcaption>
 </figure>

 Before going into lossy compression, is this an efficient way to encode images?
 Suppose we only care about 300x300 images, with this representation we would use the same amount of bits no matter the content.
-This is well suited  when images are uniformly distrbuted.
+This is well suited  when images are uniformly distributed.
 That is, when each of the $$2^{8\cdot 3 \cdot 300^2}$$ images is equally likely.
 However, the kind of pictures we send are not like that at all!

 <figure align="center">